 Another common reason for inadequate readings, whether false negative or positive, is drug interference.

-Although FreeStyle Libre doesn’t operate systemically, some medications and dietary supplements might end up affecting its performance.
+Although Freestyle Libre doesn’t operate systemically, some medications and dietary supplements might end up affecting its performance.

 For instance, if you’re using exfoliating skin products that contain salicylic acid on the application site, you might notice false low sensor readings.